-Website Integration Allows customization of the look and feel of the Internet bug reporting page.
+Inet Page Options Allows customization of the look and feel of the Internet bug reporting page.

 Send Email Allows you to send an email to a ProblemTracker user.

-Note than many administrative functions can make large changes to the ProblemTracker database.
+Note that many administrative functions can make large changes to the ProblemTracker database.
 While not necessary, it is generally a good policy to back up the database before performing an administrative task.
 Also, to prevent confusion to users (things may change suddenly as a result of an administrative task), it is recommended that you do so when no one is using the system.